raspberrypi/documentation/configuration/wireless/access-point-routed.md

 <a name="routing"></a>
 ## Set up the network router

 The Raspberry Pi will run and manage a standalone wireless network.
 It will also route between the wireless and Ethernet networks, providing internet access to wireless clients.
-If you prefer, you can choose to skip the routing, and run the wireless network in complete isolation.
+If you prefer, you can choose to skip the routing by skipping the section "Enable routing and IP masquerading" below, and run the wireless network in complete isolation.

 ### Define the wireless interface IP configuration